South Korea approves Novavax coronavirus vaccine

 And with the advent of the omicron variant, which has been shown to be better at dodging protection provided by existing coronavirus vaccines, the world is again facing a supply problem, health experts warned.

 Last week, a team of public health advocates and scientists concluded that the world will need 22 billion coronavirus mRNA vaccine doses to slow the pandemic’s spread.
 That is far beyond the world’s current production capabilities, the experts said in a report.
-Scaling up capacity to meet this need will cost up to “$12 billion in capital expenses,” and six months, they said in their report: “The time to act is now.”
+Scaling up capacity to meet this need will cost up to “$12 billion in capital expenses” and six months, they said in their report: “The time to act is now.”

 Read more: